What is Montessori?

 Montessori group: 2 years – 4 years

-*Each grouping is subject to each child’s individual readiness and capabilities.
+*Each grouping is subjected to each child’s individual readiness and capabilities.

 From as young as two months old, children in our nurseries begin their Montessori journey by exploring sensorial materials to develop their curiosity and ignite a desire for physical and cognitive development.
 Our open plan toddler’s room introduces basic Montessori learning materials encompassing the six areas of learning.
 This prepares our younger children before they move into our traditional, Montessori class settings.
 Each day, children are invited to participate in structured circle time sessions where the directress presents a theme using multi sensory materials, including a song or story, for the children to explore.
 Circle times are offered in two languages, each day (Arabic, English and/or French.)
 We also offer Islamic sessions to those that are interested.